syedabsar/ios-nytimes-mostpopular/README.md

 ### Disclaimer

-Although code quality can be subjective at times, and the approaches may not entirely be the best, I'll be happy to [answer any questions] (#contact) related to existing implementations as well as acknowledged areas which can potentially be further improved.
+Although code quality can be subjective at times, and the approaches may not entirely be the best, I'll be happy to ([answer any questions](#contact)) related to existing implementations as well as acknowledged areas which can potentially be further improved.

 ## General Notes/FAQ's